-While her books are in different genres, Mariam’s work is driven by a common impulse to bring social justice issues to light, especially as they impact migrant and diasporic communities.
-Some common themes include outsidership, diasporic identities, ruptured cultural and familial ties, living in the social, economic or cultural margins, women’s rights, religion and race as markers of difference, and interethnic encounters and alliances.
-More recently, she has turned to nature writing, exploring similar themes of migration, belonging and identity in relationship to questions of land, place and environment.
+Mariam’s fiction is driven by the impulse to bring social justice issues to light, especially as they impact migrant and diasporic communities.
+Some common themes include ruptured cultural and familial ties; living in the social, economic or cultural margins; intersectionality and women’s rights; religion and race as markers of difference; and interethnic encounters and alliances.
+More recently, she has turned to nature writing, exploring similar issues of migration, outsidership and identity as they are shaped by land, place and environment.
 In fact, Mariam is currently at work on a book of creative nonfiction that explores the natural and suburban landscapes of southern Ontario from her unique perspective as a first-generation immigrant, for whom questions of settlement and belonging are as entangled in personal and political histories as they are enriched by the physical and emotional geographies of the lands left behind.

 When she is afforded the luxury of time, Mariam continues to teach herself to paint—a hobby she picked up as a form of therapy later in life, but which quickly turned into an enduring passion.
 Like her writing, she doesn’t restrict herself to a single medium, always eager to experiment as a way of developing her skills and expanding her craft.
-She works in acrylics, oils and watercolour and uses her photographs, either taken on hikes around Ontario’s parks and conservation areas or on her many global adventures, as the basis of inspiration.
+She works in acrylics, oils and watercolour and uses her photographs, either taken on hikes around Ontario’s parks and conservation areas or on her many travels, as the basis of inspiration.